Iack7/NewBank/README.md

 ## Code Syle

 Please install the plugin or the JAR file of the [Google Java Format](https://github.com/google/google-java-format) before you check in the code.
-This will help the process of merge a lot.
+This will help the merge process a lot.

 If you decide to install the JAR file.
 Please put it in the root of this directory (don't worry I have added the JAR to ignore list).
 The following command should be executed: